 Home On The Range

 Roaming unencumbered the wide open, sunburnt countryside with my mates, through paddocks of golden wheat and pastures of plenty, past sagging silos, we never rushed our fences.
+We had the run of the countryside.
 Whether on ground or pumping the pedals of our bikes, wherever our happy feet took us, those lazy, hazy days seemed to stretch endlessly in front.
 Each one a blissfully carefree day for us, laughing as though tomorrow wasn’t there.
 Everything was ours.
 Zip-a-dee-doo-dah, zip-a-dee-ay.

 ‘Allan, why do you always get so dirty?’ my mum would ask, taking care to scrub my feet.’